GuameDev/project-setup_blender-add-on/README.md

 1. Open Blender.
 2. In the 3D View panel, find the new **Project Folders** tab.
 3. Define your project name and base path or use the default base path.
+4. Select a folder template from the dropdown (e.g., Basic, Animation, Sculpting, Game Development).
-4. Click the `Create Project` button.
+5. Click the `Create Project` button.
-5. The addon will automatically create a structured folder setup for you based on the provided project name and base path.
+6. The addon will automatically create a structured folder setup for you based on the provided project name and base path.

 ### Folder Structure Example